-Standard construction procedures related to traffic management would be used, including development of a CTP (TR-IAMF#2), which will be reviewed and approved by the Authority and will include details on the activities to be carried out during each construction phase, including construction vehicle operations.
-The CTP will include a detailed traffic control plan for each affected location, which will be created prior to any construction activities.
-The traffic control plan will identify when and where temporary closures and detours will occur, with the goal of maintaining traffic flow, especially during peak travel periods.
-At a minimum, the traffic control plan will include temporary signage to alert drivers to the construction zone, personnel operating flags or other methods of traffic control, traffic speed limitations, identified construction traffic routes, and provisions to allow safe access to residences and business to reduce effects on major roadways from construction vehicle traffic.
+Standard construction procedures related to traffic management would be used, including development of a CTP (TR-IAMF#2), which would be reviewed and approved by the Authority and would include details on the activities to be carried out during each construction phase, including construction vehicle operations.
+The CTP would include a detailed traffic control plan for each affected location, which would be implemented prior to any construction activities.
+The traffic control plan would identify when and where temporary closures and detours would occur, with the goal of maintaining traffic flow, especially during peak travel periods.
+At a minimum, the traffic control plan would include temporary signage to alert drivers to the construction zone, personnel operating flags or other methods of traffic control, traffic speed limitations, identified construction traffic routes, and provisions to allow safe access to residences and business to reduce effects on major roadways from construction vehicle traffic.

-All truck traffic, either for transporting excavated materials from the site or for transporting construction materials to the site, will use the designated truck routes in each city (TR-IAMF#7) to the extent feasible.
-As part of the CTP, truck routes will be established away from schools, childcare centers, and residences, or along the routes with the least effect to minimize operational hazards.
-A detailed construction access plan will be developed for the project prior to any construction activities.
-The construction access plan will be reviewed by local city, county, and transit agencies.
-The movement of heavy construction equipment such as cranes, bulldozers, and dump trucks to and from the site will generally occur during off-peak hours on designated truck routes.
-Once on-site, heavy construction equipment will remain until its use for that job is completed so that equipment is not moved repeatedly to and from the construction site over public streets.
+All truck traffic, either for transporting excavated materials from the site or for transporting construction materials to the site, would use the designated truck routes in each city (TR-IAMF#7) to the extent feasible.
+As part of the CTP, truck routes would be established away from schools, childcare centers, and residences, or along the routes with the least effect to minimize operational hazards.
+A detailed construction access plan would be developed and implemented for the project prior to any construction activities.
+The construction access plan would be reviewed by local city, county, and transit agencies.
+The movement of heavy construction equipment such as cranes, bulldozers, and dump trucks to and from the site would generally occur during off-peak hours on designated truck routes.
+Once on-site, heavy construction equipment would remain until its use for that job is completed so that equipment is not moved repeatedly to and from the construction site over public streets.

-Trips for construction workers will generally occur outside of peak hours for roadway and freeway traffic.
-The contractor will limit the number of construction employees arriving or departing the site between the hours of 7:00 a.m. and 8:30 a.m. and 4:30 p.m. and 6:00 p.m.
+Trips for construction workers would generally occur outside of peak hours for roadway and freeway traffic.
+The contractor would limit the number of construction employees arriving or departing the site between the hours of 7:00 a.m. and 8:30 a.m. and 4:30 p.m. and 6:00 p.m.
 (TR-IAMF#6).
-The contractor will also limit construction material deliveries between 7:00 a.m. and 9:00 a.m. and 4:00 p.m. and 6:00 p.m. on weekdays to reduce traffic conflicts generated by construction traffic.
+The contractor would also limit construction material deliveries between 7:00 a.m. and 9:00 a.m. and 4:00 p.m. and 6:00 p.m. on weekdays to reduce traffic conflicts generated by construction traffic.

 Construction of the two project alternatives would involve temporary construction vehicle operations that would interfere with local vehicle circulation resulting in delays or reductions in peak hour LOS operations.
 Under CEQA, automobile delay is not a significant environmental impact.
-Project features include actions to control and manage construction vehicle traffic through traffic controls for each affected location prior to beginning construction activities, which will include efforts to minimize effects on major roadways from construction vehicle traffic through signage to alert drivers, traffic control methods, construction traffic routes, and alternative access and detour provisions.
-In addition, construction worker trips and material deliveries will be limited to off-peak hours for roadway traffic.
+Project features include actions to control and manage construction vehicle traffic through implementation of traffic control plans for each affected location prior to beginning construction vehicle traffic through signage to alert drivers, traffic control methods, construction traffic routes, and alternative access and detour provisions.
+In addition, construction worker trips and material deliveries would be limited to off-peak hours for roadway traffic.